Soapalin/IdleReader/README.md

 - 📗 IQ Growth: Reading different books will increase your IQ!
 - 📗 Knowledge Growth: Select different books for different rate of growth
 - 📗 Concurrent Reading: Grow your IQ high enough, and read up to 3 books simultaneously!
-- 📘 Auction (Coming Soon): Tired of waiting for your favourite books to be available in the bookshop?
+- 📗 Auction: Tired of waiting for your favourite books to be available in the bookshop?
 Head to the Auction and bid for it!
 Beware, prices are not low...

 ## 📕 Installation